nxskok/pasias/docs/18-anova-revisited.md

-Having the 1 and the $-1$ the other way around is also fine.
+Having the 1 and the $-1$ the other way around would also have been fine.